revinder-mk/revinder-mk.github.io/about.md

 ### About blog

-It is kind of personal, I'm going to be writing only about topics that are interesting to me and probably outside of any fixed schedule so don't expect anything.
+It is kind of personal, I'm going to be writing only about topics that are interesting to me and probably outside of any fixed schedule so don't expect it.
 If there is a new post, I will mention it on my twitter so preferably check there for updates.
+This blog is powered by [jekyll](https://jekyllrb.com/) hosted on [github](https://pages.github.com/).

 ### Who am I?